Arizona farm gives refuge from pain, for man and beast alike

 Soon, the morning fog will lift and the chorus of cicadas will end the quiet.
 But for a moment, all is still, as if nature has paused to acknowledge this gathering of worldly suffering.

-“There’s a comfort in knowing,” says Suzy Elghanayan, the mother whose young son died earlier this year of a seizure, “that we’re all in the same place that we never wanted to be.”
+“There’s a comfort in knowing,” says Suzy Elghanayan, a mother whose young son died earlier this year of a seizure, “that we’re all in the same place that we never wanted to be.”

 The world turns away from stories like theirs because it’s too hard to imagine burying a child.
 So mourning people from around the globe journey to this patch of farmland just outside the red rocks of Sedona.